rovertronic/Mario-Builder-64/README.md

 - coordinate overflow fix by falcobuster
 - water surface type patch by thecozies
 - platform displacement 2 by arthur.
+- FPS counter
+- Automatic console/emulator detection.
+If emulator is detected, LODs are disabled.

-It also uncringes the way that apply_patch.s works, and removes the black border.
+It also uncringes the way that apply_patch.sh works, and removes the black border.

 # UltraSM64